Broad Appeal Specialty Housing (BASH)

 Strategy

-Charge market rate.
+Charge market rate for everyone.

-Build near other BASH
+Build near other BASH.

 Examples of BASH